-For the past few weeks, we have been working on a project for the soon to be owner of our current farmhouse.
-They have twin girls that will be sharing a room upstairs where our daughter’s room currently is.
+For the past few weeks, we have been working on a project for the soon-to-be owner of our current farmhouse.
+They have twin girls who will be sharing a room upstairs where our daughter’s room currently is.
 The project was built in bunk beds for these sweet girls.
-Of course we are always up for a project and we knew this would be a fun one and one that would make the room super special.
+Of course, we are always up for a project and we knew this would be a fun one and one that would make the room super special.
 This room will be a place where many memories will be made while they bunk together for the next several years as they grow up.

 We are happy to say, it is one of those projects that after seeing it completed has exceeded our expectations.
 This is probably one of my favorite projects we have ever done!
 And I must say, Henry is pretty talented.
 It’s ok to brag on my husband, right?